-Rowley began to use the name THE HEROINE in 1867.
-These jars were made by Cunninghams & Ihmsen in Pittsburgh, Pennsylvania from approximately 1865 to 1879 apparently by license from Hero.
+Rowley began to use the name “The Heroine” in 1867.
+The jars were made by Cunninghams & Ihmsen in Pittsburgh, Pennsylvania from approximately 1865 to 1879 apparently by license from Hero.

-Rowley apparently separated from Leavitt in 1877, and the firm fell into financial difficulty culminating in a sheriff’s sale of the plant and property in 1883.
-Rowley purchased the firm, incorporated, and renamed the operation as the Hero Fruit Jar Co.
-Hero was so successful that it could not keep up with its orders and had other glass houses, including the Illinois Glass Co., produce many of its jars.
+Rowley apparently separated from Leavitt in 1877 and the firm fell into financial difficulty culminating in a sheriff’s sale of the plant and property in 1883.
+Rowley purchased the firm, incorporated and renamed the operation the Hero Fruit Jar Co.
+Hero was so successful that it could not keep up with its orders so they had other glasshouses, including the Illinois Glass Co., produce many of its jars.
 Eventually, the competition became so stiff that Hero ceased glass manufacture to concentrate on lids – ca. 1900.
 The firm became the Hero Metal Co. in 1909.

 Support: Reference to Red Book #11, the Collector’s Guide to Old Fruit Jars by Douglas M. Leybourne, Jr.